CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 Over the next two years, I traveled extensively for work, and this camera came with me everywhere.
 It just simply works.
 It's small, reliable, it takes great glass, and I love it.

 ### Shooting Experience
 My Nikon FM and FM2 are some of my absolute favorite cameras to shoot, and they are the benchmark by which I judge every other camera in my collection.
-There is an absolute avalanche of information on them on the internet, so here I'll hit some of the highlights and less frequently mentioned features.
+These are extremely popular cameras, and there is an absolute avalanche of information on them on the internet, so here I'll hit some of the highlights and less frequently mentioned features.

+**Light Meter**

-**Light Meter**: Not everyone loves the LED light meter, instead preferring the needle found in the early F models and in the FE.
+Although considered technologically advanced at the time, today not everyone loves the LED light meter, instead preferring the needle found in the early F models and in the FE.
+People claim it's less accurate, or that it doesn't give you the same analog certainly of a needle.
 I certainly see the point here, but frankly, looking through several hundred photos I've taken with my FM, I struggle to find a single poor exposure.
-If you've heard this brought up as a negative point, I wouldn't give it too much weight.
+If you've ever heard this brought up as a negative point, I wouldn't give it too much weight.

+**View Finder**

+For me, the viewfinder is one of the most important features of a camera.
+It's literally the lens through which you see your future photograph, it's how you focus, how you compose.
+It's your connection to the photo.

-**View Finder**: Almost perfect, with a split prism, a microprism, and both aperture and shutter speed displayed.
-Again, this is more or less the benchmark by which I judge other viewfinders.
-I will say though, that I do slightly prefer the professional F2 viewfinder's placement of the shutter and aperture.
+In my view, the Nikon FM's viewfinder is almost perfect, large and bright with a split prism, a microprism, and both aperture and shutter speed displayed.
+Like I've said about the camera itself, this is more or less the benchmark by which I judge other viewfinders.

+I will say though, that I do slightly prefer the professional Nikon F2 viewfinder's placement of the shutter and aperture.
 In the FM, the shutter is on the left, the aperture on the top, and the exposure on the right.
+This forces you to move you eye across the frame to read all the information.
 However, in the F2, they are all clustered neatly together at the bottom.

+**Lens Compatibility**

+Basically every Nikon SLR lens made in the past 66 years will mount on the FM.
+Nikon's mount has remained the same for this entire time period, although the metering interface went through one major change in 1977, with the release of the AI lenses.

-**Lens Compatibility**: Unlike the later FM2, the FM has a folding aperture interface lever that lets you mount the oldest non-ai lenses.
+Unlike the later FM2, the FM has a folding aperture interface lever that lets you mount the oldest non-ai lenses.
 If you are looking for maximum Nikon lens compatibility, the FM is one of the best bodies to get.
-I will say that I have personally modified 3 or 4 lenses for Ai compatibility, and it is pretty simple, so I wouldn't let this be a deciding factor if you are looking at at FM2 or FE2 instead.
+I will say that I have personally modified 3 or 4 non-ai lenses for AI compatibility, and it is pretty simple, so I wouldn't let this be a deciding factor if you are looking at at FM2 or FE2 instead.

+**Pancake Lenses**

-**Pancake Lenses**: The Series E pancake lenses were a cheaper and smaller alternative to the faster and more expensive Nikkor lenses.
+The Series E pancake lenses were a cheaper and smaller alternative to the faster and more expensive Nikkor lenses.
 I own plenty of both varieties, and it is true that the Series E are cheaper and have more plastic.
-However, there are several versions of the Series E, including a kinda gross full plastic one.
-This is not the one I have, which has a chrome ring and is actually quite good.
+However, there are several versions of the Series E. Notoriously, there is cheap and underperforming full plastic one.

+Avoid the full plastic one if you can.
+Instead, get what I have, which instead has a chrome ring and is actually quite good.
 Despite the naysayers, they have a bit of a cult following because of how small, portable, and cheap they are.
 If there is one downside, it is that the 50/1.8 E has a minimum focusing distance of 0.6m, compared to 0.45m for the 50/1.4 AIS.

+**Shutter Lock**

-**Shutter Lock**: All the Nikons have a shutter lock that is integrated with the film rewind.
-You slightly cock the film rewind to turn on the lightmeter and unlock the shutter button.
-Newcomers to the camera often struggle with this, but it is, in my opinion, a very elegant solution that is easy to use once you start shooting.
-Essentially, you just always rewind you film anyway after taking a shot.
-It saves battery and accidental exposures, and it's a feature I've found myself missing on other bodies.
+All the Nikons have a shutter lock that is integrated with the film advance.
+You slightly cock the film advance to turn on the lightmeter and unlock the shutter button.
+Newcomers to the camera often struggle with this, but it is, in my opinion, a very elegant solution that is easy and natural to use once you start shooting.
+Essentially, you just always advance the film anyway after taking a shot, it feels seamless to prepare the lever ahead of time.
+This functionality also saves battery and accidental exposures, and it's a feature I've found myself missing on other bodies.

 ### Tech Specs
 - **Dates Manufactured:** 1977–1982